Last updated on July 11th, 2018 at 11:08 pm

-This easy Chicken A La King recipe is comfort food to the max.
-Made from scratch with tender chicken, mushrooms, red bell peppers and peas in a super creamy white sauce.
-Serve it over biscuits, toast, rice or in a pastry shell for a fancier presentation!
+This creamy Chicken A La King recipe is pure comfort food.
+Made with chicken, mushrooms, red bell peppers and peas in a super tasty white sauce.
+Serve this easy creamy chicken and vegetables over biscuits, toast, rice or in a puff pastry shell for a fancier presentation!

 There are many versions of Chicken A La King and different stories of where the dish originated.
-This version however, is how my grandmother used to make it.
-Needless to say, it is my favorite.
+This delicious, quick and easy version however, is how my grandmother used to make it.
+This Chicken A La King recipe can be made in about 25 to 30 minutes.
+Perfect for a weeknight meal!

-Here are the step by step instructions on how to make this simple dish.
+Here are the step by step instructions on how to make this comforting dish.

 - The first thing to do is to poach boneless, skinless chicken breast halves.
 I poach the chicken in chicken broth, a bay leaf and black peppercorns.
 The broth (homemade or canned) is essential here.
 It not only flavors the chicken but it will be used to make the sauce.
 I cannot stress enough – do not use plain water!!

 - When the chicken is cooked and cool enough to handle shred it or cut it into bite size pieces.
-My grandma always shredded the chicken so that is what I do.
 Gather your ingredients and keep the poaching liquid handy!

 - In a skillet, melt butter and saute the vegetables until tender.
 Remove from the skillet and set aside.